Stefan Ciosici: Professional / international

 Ciosici went undrafted in the ensuing 2000 NBA draft.
 He instead played in Italy from 2000 to 2002 for Basket Rimini Crabs where he averaged 5.9 points and 5.5 rebounds per game.
 In 2003, he played for the Romanian national team during the FIBA EuroBasket qualifying matches, but Romania did not advance.
 Ciosici's professional and international careers ended after that.

 Post-playing career

 Ciosici stayed in Italy until 2007, working as a Product Manager for the Menarini Group.
 Between 2007 and 2013 he worked a number of odd jobs back in the United States before settling in as an educator.
 He earned a certificate for education/pedagogy from State College of Florida, Manatee–Sarasota in 2012, then a Master's degree in online teaching/learning from the University of South Florida–Manatee–Sarasota in 2016.
-As of 2020, Ciosici is a math teacher at State College of Florida Collegiate School in Bradenton, Florida.
+Ciosici became a mathematics teacher at State College of Florida Collegiate School in Bradenton, Florida from August 2012 until April 2026.